-Patton is a consultant who helps companies work in a way that’s more focused on building great products, not just improving production speeds.
-He does this through a mixture of agile, lean and lead, UX design and design thinking startup frameworks.
-His holistic approach is about using stories but not forgetting the big picture.
+Patton is a consultant who does story mapping in a way that’s more focused on improving the product development process, not just improving production speeds.
+He does this through a mixture of agile project management, lean and leads, UX design and design thinking startup frameworks.
+His holistic approach focuses on user story mapping without forgetting the product roadmap.

 What Is a User Story?

 The idea of a user story comes from software development and product management.
 A user story is a product feature described from the user perspective.
 It’s meant as an informal description of one or more product features, spoken in plain English.

 Project management software captures user stories for teams.
 ProjectManager is a cloud-based work and project management software that has multiple project views.
 Managers can plan on Gantt charts and teams can use task lists or kanban boards to manage their backlog and collaborate on sprints.
 Get started with ProjectManager today for free.